indulgeIn/YBImageBrowser/README.md

 `YBVideoBrowseCellData ` has an attribute set the thumbnail image: ` firstFrame `.

 If the `sourceObject` is set in the data model and `sourceObject` is kind of  `UIImageView` , the component will set the image as a `thumbImage` automatically, so there is no need to set up another thumbnail image in this case.

-### About preloading

-Both `YBImageBrowseCellData` and `YBVideoBrowseCellData`  have a method `-preload`.
-If you call this method after setting up a picture or video, the data will be pre-processed and cached, otherwise, the data will be processed when the interface is displayed.
-This is an optimization of the user experience that allows users to browse content more smoothly, but this approach increases the CPU burden (albeit executed asynchronously) , so use this approach cautiously if the data model is too much.

 ### Some image configuration